ARM-software/arm-trusted-firmware/docs/porting-guide.md

 primary CPU performs the necessary actions to bring it out of that state and allow entry into the OS.
 This function must not return.

-In the ARM FVP port, each secondary CPU powers itself off.
-The primary CPU is responsible for powering up the secondary CPU when normal world software requires them.
+In the ARM FVP port, when using the normal boot flow, each secondary CPU powers itself off.
+The primary CPU is responsible for powering up the secondary CPUs when normal world software requires them.
+When booting an EL3 payload instead, they stay powered on and are put in a holding pen until their mailbox gets populated.

 This function fulfills requirement 2 above.